 Telecommuters are a relatively large percentage of the workforce: 20.42% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Somerset who are college-educated is close to the national average for all communities of 21.84%: 20.29% of the adults in Somerset have a bachelor's degree or advanced degree.
+In terms of college education, Somerset is nearly on par with the US average for all cities of 21.84%: 20.29% of adults 25 and older in Somerset have a bachelor's degree or advanced degree.

 The per capita income in Somerset in 2022 was $43,764, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $175,056 for a family of four.
 However, Somerset contains both very wealthy and poor people as well.